 Lori is currently the Community Liaison Officer for the Bend Police Department.
 She is a retired Portland Police Detective and a former Oregon Department of Justice Special Agent.
 Lori has a Bachelor’s of Science Degree in Criminal Justice Administration.
 She moved to Bend from Sandy, Oregon three years ago.
 Animals have always been an important part of her life.
 She currently has two beautiful kittens, Kato and Ruby Rue.
 Lori loves to travel, hike, bike, and ride her motorcycle in her free time!

 Dr. Byron Maas has been practicing for over 20 years in companion animal medicine and surgery and is the owner of Bend Veterinary Clinic.
 He co-founded the Bend Spay and Neuter Project and has spent time serving on both the Board of Directors for the Humane Society of Central Oregon and Bend Spay and Neuter Project as Board President.
 He initiated the in house shelter medicine program at the shelter and was instrumental in establishing the mobile SNIP clinic serving the greater Central Oregon region.
 Byron is passionate about population control in companion animals worldwide.
 Dr. Maas was the first veterinarian to volunteer and establish the Esther Honey Foundation’s clinic in Rarotonga.
 Dr. Maas collaborates regularly in developing nations with Animal Balance, an international provider of High Volume, High Quality Spay and Neuter, to provide veterinary care especially in sensitive island communities such as the Galapagos Islands, Samoan Islands and others.
-He is a certified master trainer for ARK sciences and provides education to veterinarians and students in the proper techniques of chemical sterilization using Zeuterin, a non-surgical sterilization method, domestically and abroad thus bringing the newest and efficient sterilization practices to many organizations.
+He is also a certified master trainer for ARK sciences.